R300-AI/EOSL-AI-Hub/index.md

 </div>

-> [**NOTE**] It is important to understand that different chip vendors have unique software and hardware ecosystems.
-Here, we provide some considerations for delegating tasks to different processing units:<br>
+> [**NOTE**] It is important to understand that different chip vendors have unique hardware and software ecosystems.
+However, for most AI developers, the following framework is commonly followed, allowing us to quickly filter and select the appropriate chip: <br>
 >
 >   | Processing Unit | Memory Usage | Computing Operators            | Ideal Use Case                     | Notes                                                                 |
 >   |-----------------|--------------|------------------------|-------------------------------------|----------------------------------------------------------------------|